 - The ongoing lack of parity of esteem for graduates with NFQ Level 6 awards is a significant barrier for access, transfer and progression. - The introduction of tertiary degree programmes is positive in terms of increasing pathways for learners.
 However, there is a risk that learners accessing programmes in education and training boards will be treated differently.
 Although most tertiary degrees have awards available after each year of study, 10% offer no award at the end of the first year.
 Of the remainder, over a quarter of programmes provide a Level 5 Certificate (a major award) at the end of the first year, with the remainder providing a Level 6 Certificate which is a non-major award.
 Over 70% of programmes offer a Higher Certificate after two years of study with 20% offering the Higher Certificate after 3 years of study.
-City of Dublin ETB (CDETB) outlined in a pre-conference workshop held in November 2024, that it is developing 15 further tertiary degrees some of which use the 2+2 model, while others use 3+1 and 1+4.
-It was reported that the awarding bodies and embedded awards have yet to be resolved due to the lack of clarity at NFQ Levels 5 and 6. - Learners successfully completing two years in a further education and training setting as part of a tertiary degree will generally receive the Higher Certificate award while learners completing the same learning with no progression as part of the tertiary degree will generally receive the Advanced Certificate. - Learners are often issued a non-major award at Level 6 by the Higher Education Institution (HEI) on completion of the first year of tertiary programmes, whereas learners enrolled directly with an Education and Training Board (ETB) will receive a major award at Level 5 for the same learning. - The planned integration of craft apprenticeships and consortia-led apprenticeships to a single integrated model of apprenticeship presents an opportunity to ensure that apprenticeships at NFQ Level 6 are treated equally, regardless of where the award is made.
+City of Dublin ETB (CDETB) outlined in a pre-conference workshop held in November 2024, that it is developing 15 further tertiary degrees some of which use the 2+2 model, while others use 3+1 and 1+4. - Learners successfully completing two years in a further education and training setting as part of a tertiary degree will generally receive the Higher Certificate award while learners completing the same learning with no progression as part of the tertiary degree will generally receive the Advanced Certificate. - Learners are often issued a non-major award at Level 6 by the Higher Education Institution (HEI) on completion of the first year of tertiary programmes, whereas learners enrolled directly with an Education and Training Board (ETB) will receive a major award at Level 5 for the same learning. - The planned integration of craft apprenticeships and consortia-led apprenticeships to a single integrated model of apprenticeship presents an opportunity to ensure that apprenticeships at NFQ Level 6 are treated equally, regardless of where the award is made.
 A single award at NFQ Level 6 will assist with the single integrated model of apprenticeship. - The introduction of a new type of awarding body, the Listed Awarding Body, arising from the amended legislation in 2019 further complicates the awarding space.
 To date, QQI has been the only awarding body at NFQ Levels 1-5 and the only awarding body for the Advanced Certificate at NFQ Level 6.
 Listed Awarding Bodies may seek voluntary, regulated access to the NFQ at all levels, but NFQ Level 6 will pose specific challenges for deciding if the Advanced or Higher Certificate is the most appropriate NFQ award for their programmes.
 This is particularly relevant for professional awards that do not typically differentiate between further and higher education.